Skip to navigation

 DUID Requires a Skilled DUI Defense Attorney.

 Colorado's Driving under the influence statute includes driving under the influence of drugs.
-Drug-related driving offenses include includes driving while ability is impaired and vehicular assault.
+Drug-related driving offenses include driving while ability is impaired and vehicular assault.
 If you have been accused of driving under the influence of drugs, you are facing serious penalties.
 This is especially true if you have prior related offenses.

-You may face high fines, jail time, loss of driving privileges, and more.
-If you’ve been arrested for DUI, DWAI, or a related offense, contact our DUI Lawyer at the Lawrence Law Firm.
 We routinely represent defendant charges with DUID.
-Our DUI Law Firm is in Aurora, but we regularly represent clients in Arapahoe County, Douglas County, Adams County, Jefferson County, and the Denver Metro Area.
+Our Denver DUID attorney is in Aurora.
+We regularly represent clients in Arapahoe County, Douglas County, Adams County, Jefferson County, and the Denver Metro Area.

 What is the definition of DUI in Colorado?